cipherstash-archive/activestash/README.md

    Save/exit your editor.
    This will automatically push the newly-created annotated tag, which will in turn kick off a release build of the gem and push it to [RubyGems.org](https://rubygems.org/gems/active_stash).

-3. Run `rake git_release` to automagically create a new [GitHub release](https://github.com/cipherstash/activestash/releases) for the project.
+3. Run `rake release` to automagically create a new [GitHub release](https://github.com/cipherstash/activestash/releases) for the project.

 ... and that's it!